 Past Meetings

-The second project advisory committee meeting took place at 1 PM on January 25th at the Woodbury Town Hall.
 This meeting provided an opportunity for the PAC to be informed of the updated timeline and project team, provide feedback on the study’s goals, and help the project team best connect with key stakeholders along the corridor.

 06/22/2022

-NVCOG Infrastructure Safety Walk Assessment Notes Presentation (PDF) – This report documents the findings and notes from the Walk Audit that took place on June 4, 2024.
+Infrastructure Safety Walk Assessment Notes Presentation – This report documents the findings and notes from the Walk Audit that took place on June 4, 2024.
 During this event, members of the public, town staff, NVCOG staff, and representatives of AECOM, the project consultant, all saw firsthand the operational and safety concerns through the town center, as well as documented the historic assets along the corridor.

 Photo Gallery